Stowe Mountain Resort: History

 American International Group.
 AIG became the primary owner in 1988, until selling ski-related operations and facilities at the resort to Vail Resorts on February 21, 2017.
 AIG and the Mount Mansfield Company will retain the Stowe Mountain Lodge, Stowe Mountain Club, Stowe Country Club and other real estate owned and held for potential future development.

-With $37 million in revenue during Winter 2007-08, Stowe placed second to Killington Ski Resort's $37.3 million in Vermont.
+With $37 million in revenue during Winter 2007–08, Stowe placed second to Killington Ski Resort's $37.3 million in Vermont.

-Ski Area
+Terrain and Lifts

 The average annual snowfall at the resort summit is approximately 224 in.

 The ski area is composed of Mount Mansfield and Spruce Peak.
 Some 116 trails on Spruce Peak and Mount Mansfield provide 40 mi (485 acre) of skiable terrain.

 Ahead of the 2011–2012 season, Stowe replaced the FourRunner high-speed quad with a new high-speed quad, constructed by Doppelmayr USA.
+The Sunrise Six also replaced the Mountain Triple in 2022.

+Lifts

+Stowe has a total of 10 chairlifts.
+There are 6 on the Mansfield side, and 4 on the Spruce Peak side.
+The Over Easy gondola connects both areas of the mountain.